passiv/snaptrade-sdks/sdks/csharp/docs/AccountInformationApi.md

 <a name="getuseraccountdetails"></a>
 # **GetUserAccountDetails**
-> List&lt;Account&gt; GetUserAccountDetails (string userId, string userSecret, Guid accountId)
+> Account GetUserAccountDetails (string userId, string userSecret, Guid accountId)

 Return details of a specific investment account